wilkofm/mini-project1/README.md

 # Styling Ideas

-I want the site to have a minimal feel, immaculate, art gallery/Mubi aesthetic
+I want the site to have a minimal feel, an immaculate, art gallery/Mubi aesthetic

 Here are a few styling features I’d like to implement: